-- get some fresh air every day, following the government’s social distancing guidance – you could walk or run, go into the garden or open your windows
+- get some fresh air every day, you could walk or run, go outside for a few minutes

 4. Take notice

-- pay attention to how you are feeling and check on those around you as well
+- pay attention to how you're feeling and check on those around you as well

-- sharing things that have made you happy throughout the day with friends, family or colleagues can help to lift your mood
+- help lift your mood by sharing things that have made you happy with friends, family or colleagues

 - create a wind-down routine to reflect on your day

-- writing a short and simple to-do list for tomorrow can help you stay focused and looking forward to the week ahead
+- write a short and simple to do list for tomorrow to stay focused and to look forward to the week ahead

-We have seen some amazing generosity over the past few weeks with people freely offering their time, resources and expertise.
+We have seen some amazing generosity over the past two years with people freely offering their time, resources and expertise.
 If you want to help people in your community, you can:

 Free online tools, advice and guidance

 A number of organisations have helpful advice about looking after your emotional health and mental wellbeing.